Kannadigas: Literature

 Kannada literature is filled with literary figures and pioneers all through.
-With an unbroken literary history of over a thousand years, the excellence of Kannada literature continues into the present day: works of Kannada literature have received eight Jnanpith awards and fifty-six Sahitya Akademi awards.
+With an unbroken literary history of over a thousand years, the excellence of Kannada literature continues into the present day: works of Kannada literature have received 8 Jnanpith awards and 56 Sahitya Akademi awards.

 Pampa, Ranna and Ponna are considered as three jewels of Old Kannada (Halegannada).
 Janna was another notable poet of this genre.

 Basavanna, Akka Mahadevi, Allama Prabhu, Vidyaranya, Harihara, Raghavanka, Kumara Vyasa, Sarvajna, Purandara Dasa, Kanaka Dasa, Shishunala Shareefa, Raghavendra Swami etc. were pioneers of Nadugannada.
 All these have been involved with social and cultural movements and hence this was the golden era of literature which brought about a renaissance in Kannada literature.
-This period was amalgamation of literature works which crossed across boundaries under a vast roof encompassed by art and theater fields.
+This period was amalgamation of literature works which crossed across boundaries under a vast roof encompassed by art and theatre fields.
 The literature works of Kannada in Navodaya is crowned with eight Jnanpith awards.

 Some of the contemporary active institutions of Kannada literature are: